 If you have any questions about testing please give us a call us at 352-591-3221.
-VETERINARIAN ELISA Submission Form.
+To request testing click on the Equine Consultation Form.
 Please sign the form and assign the gait assessment score.

 Testing for the cause of neuromuscular weakness and disease is important!
 There are three diseases caused by Sarcocystis that look alike when the horse undergoes a clinical examination.
 If the underlying cause of the disease isn't treated appropriately, the disease becomes chronic and progressive.

 Our testing protocol allows the veterinarian to select one test or several, using a serum (or CSF) sample.
 Our tests are disease specific, a combination of tests are useful to select the proper treatment.
 We freeze and hold the sample for 6 months to keep your options open.
 Our trained staff is available to suggest the most appropriate test.
+The test results are the basis for the consult that is a case-by-case discussion of the horse and the disease process.
 Pathogenes Testing Options

 S. neurona SAG 1, 5, 6